-- Top 10 Cruelty-Free Makeup Brands
+- Cruelty-Free Makeup Brands

-However, it’s easy to become lazy when it comes to checking if your fave lippy and mascara are cruelty-free.
-Cosmetics aren’t always labelled clearly and big-name brands aren’t required to tell you whether or not they test on animals, which makes it incredibly difficult to differentiate the good from the bad.
+However, it’s easy to become lazy when it comes to checking if your fave lipstick and mascara are cruelty-free.
+Cosmetics aren’t always labelled clearly, and big-name brands aren’t required to tell you whether or not they test on animals, which makes it incredibly difficult to differentiate the good from the bad.
 And let's face it, it is an effort.

 A firm believer in ‘beauty not brutality’, Illamasqua is accredited by PETA and has been since their launch in 2008.
 They will never test on animals, nor will they work with other companies who do.
 Their vegan range consists of over 100 products and they’re all fabulous!